Going Gluten Free, Part 1: The Summer It Started, Lactose Intolerance, and Cocoa-Banana Chia Pudding

 I’m sure everyone braced themselves for being knocked upside down too, thinking I must be suffering from a virulent bug.
 The curious thing is this: no one else got sick.
 I improved after a couple days, but my insides were never quite the same after that.
 My stomach was temperamental and almost anything set it off, it seemed.
 I spent a lot of time in the bathroom, vomiting and plagued with the other not-so-pleasant digestive issue that the doctor eventually diagnosed as Irritable Bowel Syndrome (IBS).
 At the time, dairy products seemed to be the biggest trigger, but it certainly wasn’t the only one.
 Pretty soon I sort of stopped eating, meaning I ate very little from a small list of “safe” foods that didn’t seem set off my symptoms.
 I dropped quite a bit of weight in the coming months.

-As I cut stuff out of my diet, things looked up a bit.
+As I cut foods out of my diet, things looked up a bit.
 I certainly didn’t get struck down sick as often, but when I did get sick, it was violently so–and still out of seemingly nowhere.
 I would feel my new normal of “fine-ness” until another attack came on, and when it did, I would become flushed and feeble as searing pain radiated in my abdomen and blood prickled itself through my veins, both cold and hot at the same time.
 Finding a bathroom wasn’t a dalliance; it was an urgent need.

 Nerves made everything worse.
 I was anxious pretty much all the time.
 I feared an attack was imminent, and because of this, I labored over getting in the car and going farther than a five minute drive.
 Being away from home, not having a bathroom close by, being stuck at the mercy of teenage drivers — it was all a lot to handle.
 And I was afraid no one believed me.
 I knew how extreme and uncommon my issue was, and I began to fear others were rolling their eyes in disbelief when I missed yet another day of school or fun night out.
 To make matters worse, completely nutty scenarios of catastrophe plagued me, and I believed deep down I was going to die, and soon.
 I never told anyone that before.

 I lived as though I was lactose intolerant because clearly at the time I was lactose intolerant.
 Dairy products were my nemesis, and I carried that with me through the first couple years of college.
 As time wore on, I was able to tolerate small amounts of dairy, and then a little more, and on it went until dairy didn’t bother me at all.
 But something still wasn’t quite right.
 I still suffered from IBS and various other maladies that seemed unrelated to my food intake, and it took several years–over 10 of them–to figure out the real source of all the problems.
+Read Part 2 here.

 Making Adjustments and Super Moist Gluten Free Pumpkin Muffins